 to discuss what revisions are necessary to produce an acceptable dissertation.

 For the forms that the Graduate School requires for graduation, deadlines, and detailed

-Be sure to bring this form to the Graduate Coordinator before submitting it.
+You must bring the Candidacy form to the Graduate Coordinator for approval before

 Before you defend your dissertation, get a dissertation defense scheduling form from

 http://www.memphis.edu/gradschool/form/defense.php and schedule the defense with the committee members.
 Be sure to schedule it before

 the Graduate School deadline for the semester.
 At least a week before the defense